MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 9. After WebView recreation, right click on the page after webview recreation, expect that the context menu is shown in Spanish.
 10. Launch another instance of the sample app.
 11. Expect the new instance to show a dialog stating `Failed to create webview: 0x8007139f`.

+#### Saving Password

+Verify that we don't offer saving password.

+1. Launch the sample app.
+2. Load https://www.w3schools.com/Tags/tryit.asp?filename=tryhtml5_input_type_password, ignore any iframe navigation failure messages during the test.
+3. Type in some test email and password, like test@example.com and 12345678 in Email and Password field on the right part of the page.
+4. Click `Submit` button, the page should show the inputed values.
+5. Make sure that there is no browser prompt for saving password with strings like `Microsoft Edge will save and fill your password for this site next time`.
+6. Reload the page, ignore any iframe navigation failure messages during the test.
+7. Ensure that the fields are not auto filled.
+8. Set focus on Email input, verify that we can choose to auto fill with previously typed in value.
+9. Set focus on Password input, verify that there is no auto fill option showing up.